 This is critical for scaling governance beyond IT.

-Enterprises launching AI initiatives frequently discover that governance maturity is uneven across domains.
+Enterprises launching AI initiatives frequently discover that governance maturity is uneven across domains, and without a clear data maturity model, it becomes difficult to identify which domains are ready and which require investment.

 Portfolio allows organizations to: